TrEE-TIMC/Pirat_experiments/README.md

 ## Download and install Pirat

 All instructions to download and install Pirat package are available on the following repository: [https://github.com/prostarproteomics/Pirat](https://github.com/prostarproteomics/Pirat).
+Pirat requires R 4.4.0.

 ## Differential analysis task